Work ethics

 • safety policies

-Why are Work Ethics important?
+Why are work ethics important?

 Workplace ethics are important because they keep all members of an organization accountable for their actions.
 Maintaining a strong, ethical code creates a sense of security through boundaries for employees.
 It also enables management to make decisions that benefit the company as a whole while meeting consumer and employee needs.